 To achieve our vision to provide the nation’s best healthcare for kids, Valley Children’s is facing the physician shortage head-on.
 Valley Children’s recently took the lead in training the next generation of pediatricians and pediatric specialists by creating our own accredited, three-year residency program.

 Valley Children’s Pediatric Residency Program, Affiliated with Stanford University School of Medicine provides an in-depth education focused on general and advanced clinical pediatric training in a hands-on environment, quality and patient safety, interprofessional education and community partnerships.
-The residents rotate through our main teaching hospital – the 330-bed, state-of-the-art Valley Children’s Hospital – and Lucile Salter Packard Children’s Hospital at Stanford.
+The residents rotate through our main teaching hospital – the 330-bed, state-of-the-art Valley Children’s Hospital in Madera – and Lucile Salter Packard Children’s Hospital at Stanford.
 They work closely with physicians, nurses, pharmacists, administrators and other healthcare professionals, including our partners in local hospitals and medical groups.

 Traditionally, residents train in silos.
 Today’s way of thinking is we work in teams, we should train in teams.
 Doctors tend to practice where they learn.
 Valley Children’s pediatric medical education program prepares healthcare professionals for an exciting career in medicine, and demonstrates the advantages of practicing in the Valley.

 Enhancing medical skills